Lachlan-Mayne/english-notes/Viz's editing space/Crucible Viz.md

 Question:
 Have I properly explained how the anomalies are explored.
-Do I need to improve the level of first person refelction
+Do I need to improve the level of first person reflection.